A staple of Fighting Games

 - Also, in Mortal Kombat Trilogy, the characters Khameleon (female) in the N64 version and Chameleon (male) in the PS version would randomly switch their moves and looks between the female (for Khameleon) or male (for Chameleon) ninjas.
 In Mortal Kombat Armageddon, both characters still retain a few special moves from their fellow ninjas.

 - In Mortal Kombat 4, the character Meat was essentially a 'skin' over whichever character you chose, acquiring all their moves.
-The playable boss character Shinnok could also switch between the other characters' moves with ease.
+The playable boss character Shinnok could also switch between the other characters' moves with different commands.

 - Finally, in Mortal Kombat Deadly Alliance, while they didn't share any special moves with anyone else, Blaze and Mokap stole all three of their fighting styles from the other characters in the game.

 - In Mortal Kombat 9, there's an interesting take on this.
 Being a remake with classic mechanics you'd expect Shang Tsung to be able to have multiple commands again, right?
-Not exactly.
+Not exactly; if he did, the sheer number of commands necessary would be impossible to memorize, let alone the amount of memory it would consume.
 The playable version of Shang Tsung now has a universal move that not only morphs him, but also damages and stuns the opponent momentarily.
 Boss Shang Tsung, however, has not only this move to morph but can also do it at will, during any animation frame, even during fireballs.

 - In Naruto, Kakashi is able to mimic the movements of his opponent thanks to the Sharingan.
 In various games based on the manga, he can imitate to a certain point the fighting style of his opponent.
 As can Sasuke.
 This leads to many funny techniques: Sexy Jutsu Kakashi?
 Inner Sasuke?
 Yeah.